 One of the best ways to get back into a healthy routine is by limiting the happy hours and glasses of wine in the evening throughout the week.
 I know it can be difficult at times, particularly now around the holidays when friends, co-workers, and family members are egging you on.
 However, to get into a new routine, use the time you’d usually spend going out for drinks to go to a gym or to go home and make yourself a healthy dinner instead.

 This might feel like a major sacrifice, so to avoid feeling like there’s too much change too fast, don’t go cold turkey.
-If you usually hit up happy hour after work three times a week, cut down to two and see how the change starts to feel.
+If you usually hit up happy hour after work three times a week, cut it down to two and see how the change starts to feel.
 Or you could even try out these low-calorie alcohol drink ideas instead.
 That way you can keep it light while still being able to go out with your friends or family.

 I’m all about balance and moderation – never restriction!